auth0/auth0-PHP/CONTRIBUTING.md

 ### Pint

 You should focus on the content of your contribution and not on the code styling.
-To this end, we use Pint to automatically check and fix the code styling.
+To this end, we use [Laravel Pint](https://github.com/laravel/pint) to automatically check and fix the code styling.

 Before creating a pull request, please run `composer pint` to review any necessary styling changes. `composer pint:fix` will attempt to automatically fix the issues.